 The Runner is Kwantlen Polytechnic University’s student newspaper.
 It was founded in 2008 via a student referendum and began publishing in 2009.
 Since then it has served the KPU community as a freely-distributed, year-round news and culture publication that remains committed to dependable journalism.
 It is published by the Polytechnic Ink Publishing Society, a non-profit society funded by KPU students.

-All submissions to The Runner are subject to editing for style, quality, length, and legality.
 The Runner will not publish material which the editors deem to be problematic or discriminatory.
 The views expressed within the publication are not necessarily those of The Runner staff or of the Polytechnic Ink Publishing Society.

 Commissioning Work and Receiving Pitches

 In order for work to appear in The Runner, all material must be commissioned by an editor.
 In order for work to be commissioned, a contributor must either be assigned a pitch by an editor or have their pitch accepted by an editor.
 Lists of the editor-drafted pitches are sent to contributors via email on a weekly basis.
 Work submitted to The Runner that was not previously approved by the editors is not typically considered for publication.

 The Runner’s editors will, however, occasionally publish unsolicited work as “Open Letters” or “Letters to the Editor” in order to facilitate dialogue with its readership, particularly within the KPU community.
 Those letters are still subject to editing for style, quality, length, and legality prior to publication, at the discretion of the editors.

 The editors may need to revise material after publication, typically as an update to reflect an ongoing development or to correct wrongful information.
 When a change is made post-publishing, the editors will inform the contributor of the alteration to their work and it will be noted at the top of the article on our website.